brendatreto/stock-analysis/README.md

 ### Stock performance
 We can tell that this analysis is working by looking at the "All Stocks Analysis" worksheet.
 Instead of going over hundreds of numbers, we can tell, simply by the color formatting the overall performance of the stocks.
 Even without diving deep into the data it is evident that 2017 was a better year for green energy stocks, compared to 2018.

-This excercise comes in handy when we want to make information available for everyone, even those who have no background experience with the stock market, just like Steve's parents.
+This exercise comes in handy when we want to make information available for everyone, even those who have no background experience with the stock market, just like Steve's parents.
 ### Refactoring the code
 1. We kept the first part of the code as it was.
 Initialize variables to count the elapsed time of the analysis after asking for the user's input.
 We also created a header row to organize our information.
 2. The next step stayed the same as well, initializing an array for all tickers, activating the data worksheet depending on the user's input and counting the rows to loop over.